Fujifilm GF 30mm f/3.5 R WR Review

 Image Quality

-Shooting with the larger-than-full frame format the actual 30mm focal length yields more natural-looking images than if you were to attempt the same scene with a 24mm full-frame lens and photos come out well-corrected.
+Shooting with the larger-than-full frame format, the actual 30mm focal length yields more natural-looking images than if you were to attempt the same scene with a 24mm full-frame lens, and photos come out well-corrected.

-The sample images in this review can be viewed up to 2500 pixels wide depending on your monitor size.
-Please click to view larger photos if viewed on your PC or laptop, or pinch-zoom if you are viewing on your phone.
+The sample images in this review can be viewed up to 2500 pixels wide, depending on the size of your monitor.
+Please click to view larger photos if you're viewing on your PC or laptop, or pinch-zoom if you’re viewing on your phone.

 Canada Place, Vancouver, Fujifilm GFX100 II, GF 30mm f/3.5 R WR @ f/9